Bram-dc/express-list-endpoints-2/README.md

 Your router instance (`router`) or your app instance (`app`).

-_**Note:** Pay attention that before call this script the router or app must have the endpoints registered due to detect them._
+_**Note:** Pay attention that before you call this script the router or app must have the endpoints registered first._

 ## License

-Express List Endpoints is [MIT licensed](./LICENSE).
+Express List Endpoints 2 is [MIT licensed](./LICENSE).